Smart Home & IoT Beginner’s Guide (2025): Matter, Thread, Zigbee, Z-Wave, Security & Reliable Automations

 What is the best protocol for sensors?

 Zigbee, Z-Wave, and Thread are common choices for battery sensors because they are low-power mesh networks.
+A healthy mesh (good placement of powered routing devices) matters more than the logo on the box.

 Do smart homes work when the internet is down?